astromoose/gapnabber/README.md

 #GapNabber#

-*So that* I can scrape a useful catalogue of product *ata from gap.com with colour and size information *As a* Gapnabbing chap
+*So that* I can scrape a useful catalogue of product data from gap.com with colour and size information *As a* Gapnabbing chap
 *I can* run a script passing in a url and produce portable, serialised data expressing the above catalogue